-Although many student academic decisions can influence a student's overall success in higher education, a wealth of research has suggested that mathematics course taking predicts whether a student successfully persists at their institution and graduates with their degree (Adelman, 2005; Bahr et al., 2017; Calcagno et al., 2007).
+Although many student academic decisions can influence a student's overall success in higher education, a wealth of research has suggested that mathematics course taking strongly affects whether a student successfully persists at their institution and graduates with their degree (Adelman, 2005; Bahr et al., 2017; Calcagno et al., 2007).
 A handful of studies focus on course-taking patterns in a specific sequence at community colleges (e.g., developmental mathematics sequence by Bahr, 2009; college-level mathematics sequence by Bahr et al., 2017; the English as a Second Language (ESL) sequence by Park, 2019).
-Recent studies examine the course repetition/redundancy at community colleges but focus on math course redundancy between high school and college (Melguizo & Ngo, 2020; Ngo & Velasquez, 2019; Park, Ngo & Melguizo, in press).
-In this study, I focus on math course redundancy experienced by community college transfer students, describing their course repetition patterns in college-level mathematics sequences across community colleges and public universities.
+Even though recent studies examine the course repetition/redundancy at community colleges, they focus on the course redundancy due to the misalignment of math course-taking requirement between high school and college.
+(Melguizo & Ngo, 2020; Ngo, 2020; Ngo & Velasquez, 2019; Park, Ngo & Melguizo, in press).
+In this study, I will provide the course repetition patterns among community college transfer students across multiple sectors (community colleges and universities) in college-level mathematics sequences.

-In his work on milestones that predict transfer and associate degree attainment among community college students, Adelman (2005) found credits accrued in college-level mathematics during the first year were positive predictors.
-Additional college-level math credits earned throughout college were associated with an increase in the likelihood of earning a bachelor's degree (Adelman, 2005).
-Similarly, Calcagno, Crosta, Bailey, and Jenkins (2007) analyzed the transcript data of a cohort of first-time community college students in Florida.
+Specific to empirical studies, Adelman (2005) conducted one of the earliest studies utilizing the milestone approach to examine transfer and associate degree attainment as the two successful outcomes for community college students.
+Credits in college-level mathematics in the first year were positive predictors of transferring to a four-year institution and of terminal associate degree attainment.
+Also, earning more college-level math credits at any time throughout the study was found to lead to an increase in the likelihood of earning a bachelor's degree (Adelman, 2005).
+Similarly, Calcagno et al. (2007) analyzed the transcript data of a cohort of first-time community college students in Florida.
 Applying event history modeling, they examined the probability of earning a community college credential in any given term for students who had previously enrolled in a remedial math course.
-Among deved math students, those who took and passed the first college-level math course were much more likely to graduate in any given semester.
-Research also suggests the timing of completing college-level math has important implications for student progress, particularly in certain programs of study (Calcagno et al., 2007; Zhang, 2019).
+For these students, taking and passing the first college-level math course were much more likely to graduate in any given semester, an effect that was strong for all students, but especially for those under age 25.
+Researchers have also examined the specific timing of completion of college-level math within plans of study (Calcagno et al., 2007; Zhang, 2019).
 For example, Zhang (2019) found that transfer students who took at least a college-level mathematics course in their first semester at a four-year institution were more likely to earn a STEM bachelor's degree than a non-STEM bachelor's degree.

-Beyond examinations of transcripts, recent studies have explored redundancy, also known as misalignment, between high school and college mathematics courses at community colleges (Melguizo & Ngo, 2020; Ngo, 2020; Ngo & Velasquez, 2019; Park, Ngo, & Melguizo, in press).
-Even though high school graduates show college-ready in mathematics using different standards such as high school GPA, high school mathematics courses, and standardized math test scores, they may still require taking remedial mathematics courses (Melguizo & Ngo, 2020).

-Community college students cannot escape "math traps", "when students never go beyond their highest level of math in high school".
-(Ngo & Velasquez, 2019, p.
-9).
-Therefore, students are placed in mathematic classes that they took the same or lower-level courses at high school (Ngo & Velasquez, 2019).
-The math misalignment might lead to a decrease in pursuing STEM pathways among STEM-aspiring students (Park, Ngo & Melguizo, in press).
-Misalignment and course redundancy vary by student socio-economic backgrounds, gender and race (Ngo, 2020; Ngo & Velasquez, 2019).
+Beyond examinations of transcripts, recent studies have explored redundancy, also known as misalignment, between high school and college mathematics courses at community colleges (Melguizo & Ngo, 2020; Ngo, 2020; Ngo & Velasquez, 2019; Park et al., in press).
+Even though high school graduates are college-ready in mathematics using different indicators high school GPA, high school mathematics courses, and standardized math test scores, they may still require taking remedial mathematics courses (Melguizo & Ngo, 2020).
+Community college students cannot escape math traps, which indicates students who are placed in mathematic classes that they took the same or lower-level courses at high school (Ngo & Velasquez, 2019).
+The math misalignment might lead to a decrease in pursuing STEM pathways among STEM-aspiring students (Park et al., in press).
+Students from lower socio-economic backgrounds, female and Black students, might experience more misalignment and course redundancy (Ngo, 2020; Ngo & Velasquez, 2019).